 I’m a more grateful person now.
 I’m looking for beauty in the moments; things I overlooked or minimized for so long.

-I typically see folks now through a lens of compassion.
-Especially the ones I would have thought weird or scary in earlier decades.
+I see folks now through a lens of compassion.
+Especially the ones I would have labeled weird or scary in earlier decades.
 They’re the ones who I imagine have suffered the most.
-And they are still standing on their own two feet.
-Certain kinds of heroes.
+Because they’re still standing on their own two feet, they’re special kinds of heroes.